21423236/DeferredShading/README.md

 ### Ambient Pass (Pass 3):

-Theambient pass lays the groundwork for all subsequent lighting passes.It is the first  of three passes to additively blend their resultsinto the Light Accumulation Buffer.
-There are two reasons I separatedthe ambient term in the lighting equation from the Global and Locallight passes.
-Since at this stage we consider the ambient light to bea constant within the scene, it would not make sense to have it bedependent on the number of lights contained in the scene and so itmust be separate.
-Second, I figured with Ambient Occlusion on thehorizon it would make everything easier to implement this newfeature.
-Although at this point it is anticlimactic, below is thestate of the Light Accumulation Buffer after the Ambient Pass.
+The Ambient pass lays the groundwork for all subsequent lighting passes.It is the first  of three passes to additively blend their results into the Light Accumulation Buffer.
+There are two reasons I separated the ambient term in the lighting equation from the Global and Local light passes.
+Since at this stage we consider the ambient light to bea constant within the scene, it would not make sense to have it be dependent on the number of lights contained in the scene and so it must be separate.
+Second, I plan to include Ambient Occlusion and figured it would make it easier to implement this new feature.
+Although at this point it is anticlimactic, below is the state of the Light Accumulation Buffer after the Ambient Pass.

 ![ambient](/images/ambient.png?raw=true)

 ### Lighting Pass (Pass 3):

 As the name would indicate, this is where most of the magic happens.
-Asindicated before, this pass is split into two consecutive passes; onefor global lights and one for local.
+As stated before, this pass is split into two consecutive passes; one for global lights and one for local.

 #### Global Lighting Pass (Pass 3a):

-Forevery Global Light in the scene, this pass renders a Full ScreenQuadrilateral and takes the world position, world normal, kd, ks, andalpha values from the G-Buffer as input and uses them to perform theBRDF lighting calculation.
-Additionally, the shader program takes theShadow Map, generated by the Shadow Pass, as input to determinewhether a given pixel is illuminated by its global light source.Below are the states of the Light Accumulation Buffer after the twoglobal lights in the example scene:
+For every Global Light in the scene, this pass renders a Full-Screen-Quadrilateral and takes the world position, world normal, kd, ks, and alpha values from the G-Buffer as input and uses them to perform the BRDF lighting calculation.
+Additionally, the shader program takes the Shadow Map, generated by the Shadow Pass, as input to determine whether a given pixel is illuminated by its global light source.
+Below are the states of the Light Accumulation Buffer after the two global lights in the example scene:

 |         Global Light 1         |         Global Light 2         |
 | :----------------------------: | :----------------------------: |